 4. Decomposition of the dead plants by microbes uses up more oxygen.

-8. Mercury accumulates up the food chain, because it accumulates in organisms.
+5. The ecosystem in the water body dies because of a lack of oxygen. - Mercury accumulates up the food chain, because it accumulates in organisms.
 Larger organisms need to eat many smaller organisms so they will consume more mercury.

 .